thestelllar/thestelllar_blog/_posts/2025-03-21-Not-Before-5AM.md

 Earlier that day, when I told my mom that my flight would land in India at 3 AM, she and my elder sister had instructed me not to leave the airport before 5 AM.
 Two hours.

 So, I knew I had two hours to collect my baggage.
-I also knew I had prepared for the worst—losing my luggage due to an airline error, someone mistaking my bag for theirs, or even someone thinking I had more than they did.
+I also knew I had prepared for the worst—losing my luggage due to an airline error, someone mistaking my bag for theirs, or even someone thinking I had <i>more than they did</i>.
 And then, I was feeling sleepy too.
 All of these reasons combined, I chose to ignore my gut feeling.

 Belt 2 was empty too.
 I moved around a bit, and a porter standing nearby pointed at a lone suitcase.